dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 #> [1] 1
 ```

 Declared vectors are useful for both numeric and categorical variables.
-In fact, missing values can be recorded no matter what kind of variable there is in a dataset.
-In addition to declaring such values, it is in fact possible to also declare value labels for the response categories, and create a special kind of object that is in between numerical vectors and R factors.
+In fact, missing values can be recorded no matter what kind of variables there are in a dataset.
+In addition to declaring such values, it is in fact possible to also declare value labels for the response categories, to create a special kind of object that is inbetween numerical vectors and R factors.

 ```r
 orientation <- declared(